 - Begin by preheating the oven at 350ºF.
 Please note, you will begin baking the pound cake at 350 and then lower the oven temperature to 325ºF for the majority of the baking time.
 This jump starts the leavening, but then slows it down so the cake can cook for a longer time without drying it out.

-- In a large mixing bowl, use a hand held mixer or stand mixer with paddle attachment to beat together the melted unsalted butter, cubed cream cheese, and sugar until uniformly combined.
-Increase the speed to high and beat for 1-2 minutes, or until the mixture is pale and fluffy.
+- In a large mixing bowl beat together the melted, warm butter, cubed cream cheese, and sugar until uniformly combined.
+Increase the speed to high and beat for 1-2 minutes, or until the mixture is pale and fluffy.8 tablespoons melted unsalted butter, 4 ounces cream cheese, 1 ¼ cup granulated sugar

-- Add the eggs, one at a time, while mixing on medium speed.
-After the eggs have been mixed, add the vanilla extract to combine.
+- Add the eggs, one at a time, while mixing well between each addition.
+Then, add the vanilla extract to combine.4 large eggs, 1 ½ tablespoons vanilla extract

 - Liberally grease your bundt pan with nonstick cooking spray.
 If your pan is older and does not have a nice nonstick finish, I recommend brushing with melted butter and then dusting with gluten-free flour or sugar.
 Tap out excess before pouring in batter.